marq24/emacberry.com/_docs/3800-rowing.md

 # Overview

-In order to make the initial setup and installation process as easy as possible the existing setup wizard have been extended in order to setup/configure your rowing machine.
+In order to make the initial setup and installation process as easy as possible the existing setup wizard have been extended in order to set up/configure your rowing machine.
 Once you start the wizard you need to turn on your PM5 and go to the 'connection' menu.
 Once the display reports "waiting for connections" you can press the "Search for BT-Devices" in the GPSLogger settings screen (to which the wizard have directed you).